 Shannon Hemphill grew up in Cedar Rapids, Iowa.
 After graduating high school, she joined the workforce where she developed an interest in finance and investments.
 Over the years she has held various positions with companies such as AEGON Transamerica, Berthel Fisher & Company Financial Services, and Universal Lending Corporation.
-With her most recent employer, First Federal Credit Union in Iowa, she served in a dual capacity as both the Branch Supervisor and Personal Banker; now operating remotely in customer support after relocating to Florida.
+She served in a dual capacity as both the Branch Supervisor and Personal Banker for a credit union; now operating remotely in customer support after relocating to Florida while completing her degree.

 In August of 2020, Shannon and her husband, Ramone, launched The 99th Squadron, Inc., a non-profit organization seeking to expose young people, particularly minorities and underserved populations to the vast opportunities in the aviation industry.
 She currently serves as the Executive Director of the organization, maintaining compliance and establishing 5-year projections of fundraising, community impact, and strategic alliances among partnering firms and schools to establish STEM pipelines for underserved populations.
 She also flies drones recreationally through a TRUST certification from the FAA.
 Shannon and her husband have four children.
 She and the family enjoy playing basketball and cheering on the Army Black Knights where their oldest daughter attends school, the United States Military Academy at West Point.

 Clinton Cunningham was born in Tampa, FL, but grew up in Tallahassee, FL where he graduated high school in 2000.
 From there, he went on to do 2 years of college in Jacksonville where he majored in Aviation Management.
 After completing his second year, he then decided to join the United States Air Force, where he would be deployed twice; once in 2009 to Iraq in Operation Iraqi Freedom and a second time in 2013 to Afghanistan in the Operation Enduring Freedom Campaign.
 Clinton completed 12.5 years of Active Duty and is still serving in the United States Air Force Reserve as a Quality Assurance Inspector for Aerospace Ground Equipment at MacDill AFB, Tampa, FL at his current rank of Technical Sergeant.